Total Pageviews

 "Randy.
 Please be our voice.
 They're killing us!
 They're killing both young and old.
 Please be our voice!"

 Chills ran up and down my spine.
 Tears filled my eyes.
 I was gripped by an intense feeling of urgency.
 I banged my fist down on the table in frustration.
 The lives of my Iranian friends were in danger and I wanted to be there right now to stand by their side and fight with them!
-For the last ten days, brave young women joined by men, in more than 110 cities across Iran, had taken to the streets, outraged over the senseless brutal death of Mahsa Amini.
+For the last ten days, brave young women joined by men, in more than 110 cities across Iran, had taken to the streets, outraged over the senseless and brutal death of Mahsa Amini.
 The Morality Police had arrested her on September 13 for not wearing her hijab properly and showing too much hair.
 They explained to her brother that she was being transported to a detention center in Tehran to be re-educated on the Islamic dress code.
 A few hours later she was pronounced "brain dead" at a hospital, lapsing into a coma.
 The official explanation was that Mahsa had suffered a heart attack, but bystanders had witnessed her being beaten in the head as she was being forced into a police van.

 The cruel and unjust death of Mahsa Amini had sparked a revolution with thousands of Iranian men and women taking to the streets outraged and demanding freedom from a dictatorship government.
 I had been very busy on my Facebook page, posting stories and videos in support for my dear Iranian friends.
 I had also reported on their plight and struggles for freedom on my blog talk radio program, "The Cross in the Desert."
 I immediately sent back a voice message assuring Mahdis that I would be her voice and the voice of all Iranians.
 I pleaded with her to be careful and told her that I would be praying for her safety.